Bishwas-py/django-svelte-template/README.md

 No doubts, Svelte is awesome, and I do feel Svelte 5 is awesome too.
-And `DjangoKit (NPM)` is a really powerful tool, provides quick and easy ways to integrate django's djapy with sveltekit frontend, has toast (svelte runes based) and flash notification (cookie based).
+And `DjangoKit (NPM)` is a really powerful tool, provides quick and easy ways to integrate django's djapy with sveltekit frontend, has toast (svelte runes based) and flash messages (cookie based).

 And tailwind css obviously, it could be a semi-sin to hate this thing, but yes, if you wanna remove this, it's perfectly fine.